 - ESPLOST I ($42.7 Million)

 - ESPLOST III ($55.4 Million)

 How much are we proposing to collect this ESPLOST?

-We are projecting to collect $59 Million (projected) for ESPLOST V. For a complete list of projects, visit troup.org and select the ESPLOST tab at the top of the page.
+We are projecting to collect $80 Million for ESPLOST VI.
+For a complete list of approved projects, visit troup.org and select the ESPLOST tab at the top of the page.